chongshenng/pyconde2025/README.md

 [🔼 Back to top](#flower-tutorial-for-pycon-de--pydata-2025)

-## Part 2 - Flower Simulation Runtime on a Hosted Server
+## Part 2 - Flower Simulation Runtime on a Remote SuperLink

+🔐 **Feature Highlights:**
+- Login to the SuperLink using `flwr login`
+- Run a federated learning simulation remotely

 In Part 1, we ran a federated learning simulation locally on your system.
 When experimenting with your federated learning system, it is useful to be able to run the simulations on a remote machine with more resources (such as GPUs and CPUs).
 To do so without directly connecting to the remote machine, we can spin up a [Flower SuperLink](https://flower.ai/docs/framework/ref-api-cli.html#flower-superlink) on it and then run `flwr run` using the address of the remote machine.
 In this way, you can submit multiple runs to the remote machine and let the SuperLink coordinate the executions of your submitted Flower apps 🤩!

 > [!NOTE]
 > This section explains how you can run a Flower app on a remote server as an _authenticated user_.
 To access the server and try it out, please register a Flower account by going to [flower.ai](https://flower.ai/), click on the yellow "Sign Up" button on the top right corner of the webpage, and complete the sign up process.

 For this tutorial, we've setup a temporary SuperLink which you can connect to, which is at `pyconde25.flower.ai`.
-To use it, add a new table called `[tool.flwr.federations.pyconde25]` to your `pyproject.toml`:
+You can also try to create and run other templates from `flwr new`.
+The list of supported templates that have been preinstalled in this SuperLink is:  PyTorch, TensorFlow, sklearn, JAX, and NumPy.
+To use the remote SuperLink, add a new table called `[tool.flwr.federations.pyconde25]` to your `pyproject.toml`:

 ```toml
 [tool.flwr.federations.pyconde25]